From Orlando to Daytona Beach: 4 Best Ways to Get There

 Orlando's star attractions are its award-winning theme parks.
 This family-friendly city is also home to shops, restaurants, and museums.
 What it lacks is a beach, an essential element of a Floridian vacation.
 Many tourists flock from Orlando to Daytona Beach in search of a beautiful sandy beach.

 Deciding how to travel to Daytona Beach can be tough, as there are multiple easy ways to get there.
 The cheapest route is via bus, but the easiest way to get from Orlando to Daytona Beach is by car.
-Other methods involve booking a transfer or chartering a plane if you're flush with cash.
+You can either drive yourself or get a transfer.

 Not sure which way to choose?
 Use our list of the best ways to get from Orlando to Daytona Beach.